Skip to main content

 This hormonal conversation is powered by your metabolism, the sum of all chemical processes that convert food into energy.
 The hormone insulin is the master regulator of this process, acting as a key that unlocks your cells to allow glucose, your body’s primary fuel, to enter.

 When this system works efficiently, your energy is stable, and your cells are receptive.
-When communication breaks down, a state known as can develop, where cells become deaf to insulin’s signal.
+When communication breaks down, a state known as insulin resistance can develop, where cells become deaf to insulin’s signal.
 This metabolic disruption sends shockwaves through your entire endocrine network, affecting both the HPA and HPG axes.

 Your daily choices in nutrition, movement, sleep, and stress modulation are the inputs that directly tune this complex interplay, making them the most powerful tools you possess for influencing your biological state.